 LX2022 is a gene therapy candidate we are developing to intravenously deliver a functional TNNI3 gene to myocardial cells to treat a distinct form of HCM due to mutations in the TNNI3 gene.
 With an estimated prevalence of 1 in 500 people in the United States, HCM is one of the most common forms of genetic cardiomyopathy caused by mutations that affect the cardiac sarcomere in approximately 75% of cases.
-It is estimated that approximately 30,000 patients in the United States and 36,000 patients in the European Union are affected by HCM caused by mutations in the gene TNNI3.
+It is estimated that as many as 25,000 patients in the United States and 34,000 patients in the European Union are affected by HCM caused by mutations in the gene TNNI3.
 The TNNI3 gene encodes troponin I, an essential protein in the thin filament of the sarcomere, which is involved in cardiac contraction and relaxation.
 Mutations in the gene often result in left ventricular hypertrophy and restrictive cardiomyopathy, leading to arrhythmias and heart failure.
-We plan to complete proof-of-concept data collection for LX2022 in 2023.
+We plan to complete candidate selection for LX2022 in 2024.